crow-004/musical-chairs-game/WHITEPAPER.md

 ### **Abstract**

-Musical Chairs is a real-time, on-chain game of speed, strategy, and survival deployed on the Arbitrum and Base networks.
+Musical Chairs is a real-time, on-chain game of speed, strategy, and survival—a pure competition of skill, not gambling—deployed on the Arbitrum and Base networks.
 Inspired by the universally understood childhood game and the daily rush for a seat on the metro, it distills a moment of competitive thrill into a simple, fast, and transparently fair Web3 experience.

 The game operates on a zero-sum, player-funded economic model, ensuring sustainability and avoiding the inflationary pressures common in many GameFi projects.
-With a focus on security, transparency, and community-driven growth, Musical Chairs aims to be a sandbox for Web3 mass adoption, proving that blockchain gaming can be both fun and economically sound.
+With a focus on security, transparency, and community-driven growth, Musical Chairs aims to be a sandbox for Web3 mass adoption, proving that blockchain gaming—when built on skill rather than chance—can be both fun and economically sound.

 ---